 Learn how this KTP revolutionised vertical farming systems.

-The project was awarded the highest grade of "Outstanding" by the KTP grading panel
+The project was awarded the highest grade of "Outstanding" by the KTP grading panel?

 Intelligent Growth Solutions (IGS) was founded in 2013 to make vertical farming commercially viable at scale by combining automation, smart LED lighting and power management in a modular unit for the first time.

+The James Hutton Institute is a world-leading independent scientific research organisation based in Scotland but working in collaboration across the globe.
 Its pioneering science innovates and finds solutions for the challenges posed by the climate and nature crises on the sustainability and resilience of our crops, land, natural resources and communities through the development of transformative tools, interventions, products and land management practices.

 A KTP to develop, test and validate revolutionary high intensity crop growing systems producing consistent, high quality products year round with limited environmental footprint.